modelica/Encryption-and-Licensing/doc/SEMLA.md

                               │Tool│                  │LVE│
                               └────┘                  └───┘

-The protocol is intended to be used for proprietary libraries.
-Open-source libraries are stored as plain text within the library archive.

-Encryption of the libraries and SEMLA communication use an entirely separate mechanism.

-The encrypted communication is done through the LVE's stdin and stdout; the tool and the LVE need a public-private key pair.

 The protocol defines :
-	- the establishment a secure communication channel between the tool and LVE (see Handshake below)
+	- the establishment a secure communication channel between the tool and LVE (see Handshake)
+		- the encrypted communication is done through the LVE's stdin and stdout
 	- the agreement over which version of the SEMLA protocol to use
 	- the decryption of Modelica code and/or licensing.

 ### Authentication

 The LVE contains a list of the public keys of the tools that it trusts; It will only connect to those tools.
-TODO: ???

-The tools implicitly trusts the LVE as the LVE licenses and decrypts the MLC.
+The tools implicitly trusts the LVE as only the LVE can licenses and decrypts the MLC.

 ### Communication flow

-Todo: picture

 ### Handshake